Traveling as a trans person: It's complicated

 India Hayes for CNN

-Jules also adopted a cumbersome ritual pre-security to change clothes -- removing a binder, a piece of clothing that flattens the chest, because it has caused confusion with TSA agents about whether to process them as male or female -- and then changes back after going through the checkpoint.
+Jules also adopted a cumbersome ritual pre-security to change clothes -- removing a binder, a piece of clothing that flattens the chest, because it has caused confusion with TSA officers about whether to process them as male or female -- and then changes back after going through the checkpoint.

 This has headed off unwanted and invasive scrutiny about Jules' gender.
 They say the many negative encounters take a toll over time, and are "harmful to my psyche."